Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Global well-posedness in 1D

 The lemma claims that there exist $\mu,\l,\g>0$ depending only on $\L$ such that if

 and

 then necessarily

-So, if the function has substantial subzero presence and later over $1-\l^2$ presence then it has to leave some appreciable mass in between.
+So, if the function has a substantial weight under $\phi_0$ and later over $\phi_2$, then it must leave some appreciable weight in between.
 The proof goes by application of the energy inequality to $(\w - \phi_1)_+$.
 However, $(\w - \phi_1)_+ \leq \l$ pointwise.
 Hence, to satisfy \eqref{e:e0} it is it sufficient to pick $\l <1/2C_0$, among further restrictions which come subsequently in the course of the proof.
 Thus, we have

 All the terms are exactly the same as in \cite{CCV2011} except the last one.
 To bound the last term we note that $ (\w-\phi_1)_+ $ is supported on $B_2$, where $\phi_1 = 1 + \l F$, hence $|(\phi_1)_x|_{L^\infty(B_2)} \leq C \l$.
 Furthermore, as noted above, $(\w-\phi_1)_+ \leq \l$.
 Hence,